 - The Chair shall preside at all meetings of the Council and shall have all powers and duties conferred by law.
 The Chair shall also serve as Chair of the Executive Committee and as a voting member of each of the Council's standing committees.

 - The Chair shall represent the Council at official functions, appoint the Chairs and members of all Council standing committees, and establish or disband additional Council committees as needed.
 The Chair shall also designate Council members to represent the Council at official functions.

 - The Vice-Chair shall have all the powers and perform all the duties of the Chair, in the absence of the Chair.

 - The Chair Pro-Tem shall preside, in the absence of the Chair or Vice-Chair, during regular and special Council meetings.

 - In the event of a vacancy of a Chair, the Vice Chair shall assume the position of the Chair, serving the unexpired term of the Chair.
 In the event of a vacancy of a Vice Chair, the Council shall elect a Vice Chair to complete the unexpired term of the Vice Chair, and the position shall be filled by election not later than the date of the second ensuing regularly scheduled Council meeting.

 - The standing committees of the Council shall be the Executive; Legislative; Building, Fire and Plumbing Codes; Mechanical, Ventilation and Energy Codes Committees; also referred to as standing codes committees.

 - a.
-The Building, Fire and Plumbing Codes Committee shall include the Chairs of the Building, Fire, Plumbing and Residential Code TAGs.
+The Building, Fire and Plumbing Codes Committee shall include the Chairs of the Building, Fire, WUI, Plumbing and Residential Code TAGs.

 - b.
 The Mechanical, Ventilation and Energy Codes Committee shall include the Chairs of the Mechanical and Energy Code TAGs.